nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 Always be negotiating rules, especially if they're codified, especially if the other person thinks they're the bible.
 Think of them as the starting point to what someone thought was a good idea x years ago.

-* The people saying it’s your obligation really just want you to do something.
-But instead of saying “I want,” they blame a higher legitimacy.
-It’s manipulative.
-* But if they didn’t personally want you to do it, they would have said, “Don’t worry about it.”
-* Everyone has their own problems.
-To know whose problem it is, think who benefits most from solving it.
-* Parents say, “You need to take care of us when we’re old.”
-But maybe we all need to prepare for our own future care instead of burdening others with it.
+Obligations follow the same spirit of rules, but they're more cultural: You must take care of your aging parents (why didn't they plan for their retirement?).
+You must always open the car door to your girlfriend (am I less of a gentlerman if I don't?).
+You should always return someone's invite (isn't that the opposite of giving?).
+As a man, you should always pay the bill (isn't this an outdated notion before women worked?).

+As I'm writing those, I'm vicerally reacting to them because they're imprinted in my psychy yet I know they're not true.
+They're perspecitves that certain cultures imprinted in me.
+And I know this because I've lived in several culture and each of these gets a different kind of reaction.
+From expectation to surprise.

-* They might say you’re a bad person for not doing what they want you to do.
+> They might say you’re a bad person for not doing what they want you to do.
 But that’s not true.
 Maybe they’re just disappointed that you’re not taking their wish as your command.

+What people are really saying when they invoke obligation: I don't want to risk hurting my ego and say "I want you to..." and then you refusing it.
+I'll invoke obligation or a higher power: "you must...".
+They're manipulating you to do something they want, but using a higher power.

+Rules are clearly benefiting the creator of the rule, but obligations are trickier.
+You need to ask whose problem complying with the obligation solves and you'll know what you need to know to decide if you should comply.

+Have you experienced a "don't worry about it!" when you didn't meet an obligation?
+It's because the person didn't care about the problem enough to manipulate you into complying with it.

+Cultural meanings affect rules and obligations, which are all not-true.
+What's polie here is impolite there.
+Listen carefully when someone says things similar to:
+* don't make a sound when eating your soup
+* don't ask someone to dance without a cabaceo
+* don't chew gum in public
+* don't say please and thank you to family members at dinner table.